Learn About Probation Officer Careers Read about the job of probation officer, including education, certification, and probation officer salary.

 Certification: Some states require that parole and probation officers take certification tests during or after the completion of training.
-You’ll you’ll need to be a U.S. citizen over 20 years old, not be a convicted felon, and pass several competitive written, oral, psychological and physical exams.
+You’ll need to be a U.S. citizen over 20 years old, not be a convicted felon, and pass several competitive written, oral, psychological, and physical exams.

 Serving as the link to a variety of social services, probation and parole officers perform the following duties: